TommasoZara/Student-RESTful-API/Readme.md

 # Introduction

-XXX is an HTTP REST API based on the typical client/server paradigm.
+Student-RESTful-API is an HTTP REST API based on the typical client/server paradigm.
 It allows a consumer to request and manipulate Student/Instructor/Exam resources via a uniform HTTP interface.
-At its heart XXX is a stateless web service that computes HTTP requests against the /api/v1/XXX URI.
+At its heart Student-RESTful-API is a stateless web service that computes HTTP requests against the _/api/v1/Student-RESTful-API_ URI.
 The desired resource manipulation can be achieved by specifying one of the four HTTP methods supported.
 While we know that the data stored in SqlLite is a series of tuples, its representation is conceptually independent from the one returned to the client, which is in JSON.

 ## Use Cases

-The main purpose of this project is develop an API RESTful which objectives (or aims) should focus on provide
+The main purpose of this project is develop an API RESTful that shows how which objectives (or aims) should focus on provide

-There are many reasons to use the XXX.
+There are many reasons to use the Student-RESTful-API.
 The most common use case is to gather report information for a given campaign, so that you can build custom reports in software you're most familiar with, such as Excel or Numbers.

 However, automating the creation of campaigns and campaign attributes such as templates, landing pages, and more provides the ability to create a fully automated phishing simulation program.
 This would allow campaigns to be run throughout the year automatically.
-This also allows the XXX administrator to be included in the campaigns, since they wouldn't know exactly which day it would start!
+This also allows the Student-RESTful-API administrator to be included in the campaigns, since they wouldn't know exactly which day it would start!

 ## Building a sample